Close

 It is also important not to lie about any aspect of your personal life and educational history or even exaggerate.
 Admissions officers will question you about almost all aspects of your application and are more than adept at determining any non-truths.

-• Express a passion for your subject
+• Express genuine passion for your subject.

-Personal Statement Support
+UCAS Personal Statement Support

 FAQs

-Do universities read personal statements?
+Do universities still read personal statements?

-What happens if UCAS detects similarities in your personal statement?
+What happens if UCAS detects similarities?

 Hear from our students